 In 2010 he established Jethro Compton Productions to develop his own work.
 To date, he has directed all the company’s productions, including The Bunker Trilogy and The Capone Trilogy, and his own writing, The Man Who Shot Liberty Valance, The Frontier Trilogy, Sirenia, Wolf's Blood. and The Curious Case of Benjamin Button.

 In Vienna, Jethro has been directing German language productions of his own writing since 2017.
-These include his adaptations at Theater Im Zentrum of Louis Sachar's Fuzzy Mud, Charles Dickens' Oliver Twist, and H G Wells' War of the Worlds, and in the 700 seat Renaissance Theater of Frances Hodgson Burnett’s A Little Princess and Mark Twain's Prince and the Pauper.
+These include his adaptations at Theater Im Zentrum of Louis Sachar's Fuzzy Mud, Charles Dickens' Oliver Twist, Victor Hugo's Hunhcback of Notre Dame, and H G Wells' War of the Worlds, and in the 700 seat Renaissance Theater of Frances Hodgson Burnett’s A Little Princess and Mark Twain's Prince and the Pauper.
 In 2018 he directed his original play Blutrache for Theater Rabenhof, a co-production with Vereinigte Bühnen Bozen in South Tyrol, Italy, where it also played in 2019.

 In 2010 he was awarded a bursary from Stage One to support his development as a commercial producer.
 Between 2011 and 2013 he was Associate Producer of Southwark Playhouse, London.
 In 2016 he became an Associate Artist of Hall for Cornwall.